Sitecore/developer-portal/data/markdown/pages/learn/faq/xm-cloud/customization.md

 While currently, it is technically possible to write custom pipelines and events in XM Cloud, it is strongly discouraged.

 Events are now available via webhooks in XM Cloud.
-You can read more about webhooks in the [Sitecore XM Cloud documentation for webhooks with workflow](https://doc.sitecore.com/xp/en/xmc/en/developers/xm-cloud/webhooks.html)
+You can read more about webhooks in the [SitecoreAI documentation for webhooks with workflow](https://doc.sitecore.com/xp/en/xmc/en/developers/xm-cloud/webhooks.html)

 ## How is Sitecore going to manage customizations with a SaaS approach to upgrades?